-What good is a role-playing character without nifty powers and skills?
-Fortunately in the Immortal Legacy game, anything you want your character to do or have (from picking a lock to hurling fireballs to poison immunity) is available for purchase à la carte.
+What good is a role-playing character without nifty skills and powers?
+Fortunately, in Immortal Legacy any trait, proficiency, or ability you want for your character (from picking locks to hurling fireballs to poison immunity) is available for purchase à la carte.
 These abilities come in the form of skills, trumps, and special powers.
-A character can also gain access to more abilities in return for choosing faults, which help define the character's limitations.
+You can increase your spending budget in return for choosing faults, which help define the character's limitations.